 The members of the board of directors and all persons engaged in the executive management are liable both to the company and the individual shareholders and creditors for any losses or damage arising from an intentional or negligent breach of their duties, in particular under article 717 CO (article 754, paragraph 1 CO).
-Furthermore, violations of these civil law duties often translate into violations of supervisory law that can be sanctioned by a professional ban (article 33 Financial Market Supervision Act (FINMASA)).
+Furthermore, violations of these civil law duties often translate into violations of supervisory law that can be sanctioned by a declaratory ruling, ie a blame (article 32 Financial Market Supervision Act, FINMASA) or a professional ban (article 33 FINMASA).
 For example, FINMA imposed a professional ban for two years on a BoD member of a bank who failed to ensure that the entire BoD was informed about critical internal assessments of a planned acquisition and did not recuse himself despite conflicts of interest (FINMA enforcement case 2021/10).

+Foreign investment

-Foreign investment What foreign investment restrictions and other domestic regulatory issues arise for acquirers based outside your jurisdiction?
+What foreign investment restrictions and other domestic regulatory issues arise for acquirers based outside your jurisdiction?